Pickles and beans, Preston County, WV. Photo by Debra Lattanzi Shutika

 Every year, close to 900 scholars, cultural workers, practitioners, artists, educators, and more come from around the world to enjoy a wide variety of presentations, discussions, films, workshops, and concerts, to learn about current work, and to make or renew contact with others in the field.
 The largest single gathering anywhere that is devoted to folklore, the Annual Meeting of the American Folklore Society sparks the conversations that challenge and sustain us throughout the year.

-The 135th Annual Meeting of the American Folklore Society will be held November 1-4, 2023 in Portland, Oregon.
-The theme of the meeting will be “When Things Fall Apart…”
+The 136th Annual Meeting of the American Folklore Society will be held November 6-9, 2024 in Albuquerque, New Mexico.

 The AFS annual meeting is the single most valuable gathering for me, as a professional, to re-establish links to my colleagues, and to discover the latest in scholarship.